For more information contact:

 A student’s waiver of rights applies only if all of the following apply.

-- The student can obtain the names of all persons making confidential statements concerning him or her.
+- The student can obtain the names of all persons making confidential statements concerning them.

 - The confidential statements are used solely for the purpose for which they were originally intended.

 - The waivers are not required as a condition for admission, receipt of financial aid or receipt of any other services or benefits from the University.

 The following University personnel may access personally-identifiable student records without the written consent of the student: